apache/cassandra-java-driver/CONTRIBUTING.md

 Before starting to work on something, please comment in JIRA or ask on the mailing list to make sure nobody else is working on it.

-If a fix applies to 2.0, 2.1 and 2.2, work on the 2.0 branch, your commit will eventually get merged in 2.1 then in 2.2.
+If a fix applies to 2.1 and 3.0, work on the 2.1 branch, your commit will eventually get merged in 3.0.
+Other branches (2.0 and 2.2) are now discontinued.

 Before you send your pull request, make sure that:

 - you have a unit test that failed before the fix and succeeds after.
-- the fix is mentioned in `driver-core/CHANGELOG.rst`.
+- the fix is mentioned in `changelog/README.md`.
-- the commit message include the reference of the JIRA ticket for automatic linking (example: `Fix NPE when a connection fails during pool construction (JAVA-503).`).
+- the commit message include the reference of the JIRA ticket for automatic linking (example: `JAVA-503: Fix NPE when a connection fails during pool construction.`).

 As long as your pull request is not merged, it's OK to rebase your branch and push with `--force`.